appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/configure-server/ldap-settings.md

 Appcircle Login with LDAP aims to provide an alternative authentication solution via the LDAP server.
 Appcircle's LDAP integration allows businesses to integrate existing directory services, especially Active Directory, directly into the Appcircle login process.
 This integration simplifies user management.

 The LDAP distinguished name (DN) is associated with existing Appcircle registered users when:
-- The existing user signs in to GitLab with LDAP for the first time.
+- The existing user signs in to Appcircle with LDAP for the first time.
 - The LDAP email address is the email address of an existing Appcircle user.
 If the LDAP email attribute isn’t found in the Appcircle user database, a new user is created.

 If an existing Appcircle user wants to enable LDAP sign-in for themselves, they should: